 Filling out the DS-160 online is easy and doesn’t require help from a third party.
 Just click on this link https://ceac.state.gov/genniv/

 For specific information about how to apply for a visa (required documents, visa fee, scheduling an appointment, and delivery services), please visit https://ais.usvisa-info.com/en-CO/niv/information/niv

 Visiting the Embassy

-- Electronic devices, including: computers, cameras, or CD/MP3 players, flash drives (USB).
-Entry of cell phones is allowed but they must be turned off while within the Embassy.
+- Electronic devices including: computers, cameras, or CD/MP3 players, flash drives (USB).
+Entry of cell phones is normally, but not always, allowed and they must be turned off while within the Embassy;

-- Sharp objects, such as: scissors, knives, or nail files.
+- Sharp objects, such as: scissors, knives, or nail files; and

 - Weapons or explosives of any kind.